birdatdotty/myCgi/test/README.md

-myCgi2Threads - I rebuild this code from c++ to qt/c++.
+* myCgi2Threads - I rebuild this code from c++ to qt/c++.
 I wish use free-lock but mutex it normal too
+* Q_INVOKABLE - my test Q_INVOKABLE